Doukissis Plakentias station

-Doukissis Plakentias (Δουκίσσης Πλακεντίας), sometimes known simply as Plakentias, is an Athens Metro and Suburban Railway station situated at the end of Doukissis Plakentias Avenue in Chalandri, a northern suburb of Athens, Greece.
+Doukissis Plakentias (Δουκίσσης Πλακεντίας), sometimes known simply as Plakentias, is an Athens Metro and Suburban Railway station situated at the end of Doukissis Plakentias Avenue in Chalandri, a municipality in the regional unit of North Athens, Attica, Greece.
 It is named after the Duchess of Plaisance, a philhellene who owned much of the land in the part of Attica where the station now stands.
-The metro station lies underground, while the Suburban Railway station lies within the median strip of the Attiki Odos motorway.
+The metro station lies underground, while the Suburban Railway station lies within the median strip of the A6 motorway (Attiki Odos).

 The station is located within the administrative boundaries of the municipality of Chalandri near the settlement of Patima.
-The OASA bus station allows access to the northeast suburbs of Athens, northern Mesogeia and East Attica.
-It is also the junction of Motorway 6 and the Hymettus ring road.
+The Transport for Athens-operated bus station allows access to the northeast suburbs of Athens, northern Mesogeia and East Attica.
+It is also the junction of A6 motorway and the A621 motorway, with the latter leading to the Hymettus Ring Road.
 In addition, it is used by the municipal transport services of Chalandri and Vrilissia.
 Private car parking, taxi and local bus services are also available.

 History

 The metro station was opened on 28 July 2004, while the Suburban Railway station was opened two days later, along with the first section of the Athens Airport–Patras railway.

-In the original plans the construction of Metro Line 3 and during most of the construction, Doukissis Plakentias station was called "Stavros", while the station now known as Chalandri station was called Doukissis Plakentias.
+In the original plans, the construction of Metro Line 3 and during most of the construction, Doukissis Plakentias station was called "Stavros", while the station now known as Chalandri station was called Doukissis Plakentias.
 The stations were renamed to their current names during the construction of the Ethniki Amyna - Doukissis Plakentias route.
 Since Chalandri station is nearest the centre of Chalandri and Doukissis Plakentias is located on the border of three municipalities en route to the tower in Penteli, the names were changed.

+In August 2025, the Greek Ministry of Infrastructure and Transport confirmed the creation of a new body, Greek Railways (Σιδηρόδρομοι Ελλάδος) to assume responsibility for rail infrastructure, planning, modernisation projects, and rolling stock across Greece.
+Previously, these functions were divided among several state-owned entities: OSE, which managed infrastructure; ERGOSÉ, responsible for modernisation projects; and GAIAOSÉ, which owned stations, buildings, and rolling stock.
+OSE had overseen both infrastructure and operations until its vertical separation in 2005.
+Rail safety has been identified as a key priority.
+The merger follows the July approval of a Parliamentary Bill to restructure the national railway system, a direct response to the Tempi accident of February 2023, in which 43 people died after a head-on collision.